 Analysis of BV efficiency has begun as follows.
 A 30 gallon barrel contains about 4 cubic feet of woody biomass.
 The biomass weighs about 30 pounds per cubic feet or 120 pounds for the barrel with an energy density of 1.9 KWH/lb or 228 KWH for the barrel.
 If the burn cycle lasts 6 hours then the output will be 38 KW, roughly 51 horsepower.
-The reality will be much less.
 The target for the BV system is enough gas to operate a 5kw genset using a 10 horsepower motor.
-This is probably too optimistic since it will require an efficiency of 20 %.
-It might be achievable with a 55 gallon system.
-This is not an actual energy balance just a potential output power calculation.
+In actual tests the system produced 2 cfm of gas which converts to 2,000 btu/min or 47 horsepower.
+This gas flow was insufficient to operate a 10 horsepower/5 KW electic generator.

-The energy balance has to include the heat source, the CHP derived, and the product energies of biochar and biocrude produced.
-Commercial efficiencies are in this range as follows; "The combined heat and power generation via biomass gasification techniques connected to gas-fired engines or gas turbines can achieve significantly higher electrical efficiencies (22 % to 37 %) compared to biomass combustion technologies with steam generation and standard turbine technology (15 % to 18 %).
+Commercial efficiencies achieve similar results; "The combined heat and power generation via biomass gasification techniques connected to gas-fired engines or gas turbines can achieve significantly higher electrical efficiencies (22 % to 37 %) compared to biomass combustion technologies with steam generation and standard turbine technology (15 % to 18 %).
 Using the produced gas in fuel cells for power generation can achieve an even higher overall electrical efficiency in the range of 25 % to 50 %, even in small scale biomass pyrolysis plants and during partial load operation".
-[10]
+[12]